jquery-ui-rails/jquery-ui-rails/README.md

   files](https://forum.jquery.com/topic/downloading-bundling-all-themes#14737000003080244)
   from the jQuery UI sources, we can package all the other themes in the [ThemeRoller](http://jqueryui.com/themeroller/) gallery.

+  If you still want a different theme right now, you could probably download a custom theme and require the theme CSS *after* requiring any other jQuery UI CSS files you need, making sure to serve up the theme images correctly.
+(This is arguably cumbersome, not officially supported by this gem, and adds 1 KB overhead as both the base theme and the custom theme are served up.)

 * The `jquery.ui.all.js` file is named `jquery-ui.js` in the official distribution.
 We should follow their naming.
 But jquery-rails provides a